Organice/django-organice/docs/installation.rst

 - Python 2.6 or higher

-All other depencencies are resolved by the django Organice installer.
+All other dependencies are resolved by the django Organice installer.

 Recommended for installation
 ----------------------------